waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test:** Attempted to pathfind to the gates.
   - **Conclusion:** Pathfinding failed.
 The eastern section is isolated.
 Reverting to southern warp strategy.
 - **Strategy Correction (Turn 66802):** The system has confirmed the northern gates at (25, 14) and (26, 14) are reachable from my current position.
 I am pivoting my strategy to investigate this unexplored northern path to break the southern battle loop.
+- **Hypothesis (INVALIDATED):** The northern gates at (25, 14) and (26, 14) are reachable from the eastern section of 1F.
+  - **Test:** Attempted to pathfind to the gates after a system prompt indicated they were reachable.
+  - **Conclusion:** Pathfinding failed and a subsequent system warning confirmed the destination was unreachable.
+The eastern section is isolated.
+Reverting to southern warp strategy.